HammacheAbir/FullStack_Cake_Website/README.md

 # Cake_recipes

+A Website built following MERN Stack, it shows cakes their images and how much colories they contain.

 ### About

 This is a fullstack MERN website that shows cake recipes and helps you look for any recipe you want.